Key facts and figures

 - It was played by a group of c.12 people split into two groups, competing against each other

-- Each team rolled the dice and moves around the board.
+- Each team rolls the dice and moves around the board.
 Landing on different squares, means different types of cards are drawn.

 - Through playing the cards, employee learnt what “Purpose” is, why it is important, how well they delivered purpose in their day to day work and shared stories of colleagues delivering purpose across the business.